 Our one-year training program is divided into two sections:

-- The second section allows growing autonomy with inpatient consults at both University Hospitals, outpatient clinics at the Aston Ambulatory Care Center, and operating room time at Zale Lipshy University Hospital.
+- The second section allows growing autonomy with inpatient consults at University Hospitals, outpatient clinics at the Aston Ambulatory Care Center, and operating room time at Zale Lipshy Pavilion.
 The physician assistant will not participate in call schedule at night or for weekend coverage.